yogurt-foundation/yogurt-css-documentation/docs/filters/filter-invert.md

 ## Filter Invert

-Utility for manipulating invert effects apply to almost all elements.
+Utility for sets filter invert effect to an element.

 ### Class